xxczaki/ing-autofill/README.md

 ![Screenshot showing how to grant the extension access to the page](/assets/firefox-help.png)

+> [!IMPORTANT]
-*Note: temporary add-ons are removed when Firefox is restarted.*
+> Temporary add-ons are removed when Firefox is restarted.

 ## Development